 The following article was originally featured Dec 3rd, 2007 on blogcritics.org.
 Coincidentally a few weeks later, Little Walter was inducted into The Rock N Roll Hall of Fame.
 The timing made this a very popular piece… As May 1,2010 would have been Little Walter’s 80th birthday, I’ve re-posted the article adding the video below for any of my readers who might have missed it the first time around. ~tbb

 I love Saturdays… In the basement of our house we were getting ready for another band rehearsal in the afternoon, and there was no place I would rather be.
 However, there were a few other things that captured my attention.
 I didn’t have many, but they were some shows on TV I liked to watch.
 Programs like Underdog, The Flintstones, Spiderman, Journey to the Center of the Earth, and then American Bandstand.
 Why not?
-After all, I was only eight.
+After all, I was only six.

 My brother and I would have canned spaghetti for lunch.
 After that he’d indulge in a piece of chocolate cake and a slice of processed cheese, which made me wince with disgust.